Astronomers discover strange stellar spiral dust disk that resembles a miniature Milky Way | International | Newtalk News

 Scientists believe that one of the reasons why strange planets can be found in this region is because the number of stars is less than in other regions, and the strange stars are relatively less affected by other stars.

 The study pointed out that it is not uncommon to have primordial dust disks around stars, because stars are generally formed from such dust disks.
 But finding a star so close to Earth and in its birth stage is quite rare.
-The star is about 32 times the mass of the sun, and the diameter of the primordial dust disk around it is 4,000 times the distance between the sun and Earth.
+The star is regarding 32 times the mass of the sun, and the diameter of the primordial dust disk around it is 4,000 times the distance between the sun and Earth.

 The rarest, astronomers point out, is the dust disk around the star, which takes on a spiral shape that makes it look like a miniature Milky Way.
-The researchers speculate that it was because an object about three times the mass of the sun once flew near the star and turned the dust disk into a spiral.
+The researchers speculate that it was because an object regarding three times the mass of the sun once flew near the star and turned the dust disk into a spiral.
 This event is expected to have occurred thousands of years ago, and the dust disk has maintained a spiral pattern since then.

 Scientists pointed out that this star is the first massive star born from the spinning dust disk mechanism.
 Previously found are small masses, similar to the mass of the sun.